-If men start ADT prior to demonstration of metastatic disease, it is often due to the perception of a higher risk of progression to metastatic prostate cancer based on prognostic criteria such as a higher grade or stage, shorter time to biochemical recurrence, and shorter PSADT. ^{57,59} Although not recommended, if ADT is initiated in the absence of visible metastases for men who have completed maximal local therapy, intermittent ADT may be offered instead of continuous ADT.
+If men start ADT prior to demonstration of metastatic disease, it is often due to the perception of a higher risk of progression to metastatic prostate cancer based on prognostic criteria such as a higher grade or stage, shorter time to biochemical recurrence, and shorter PSADT.^{62,64} Although not recommended, if ADT is initiated in the absence of visible metastases for men who have completed maximal local therapy, intermittent ADT may be offered instead of continuous ADT.

 If ADT is initiated, RCTs have demonstrated the safety of an intermittent approach.
-An open-label trial by Crook et al. (n=1,386) compared intermittent versus continuous ADT in patients with a PSA rise to >3 ng/mL more than 1 year following primary or salvage radiotherapy for localized prostate cancer.
-62 An important limitation of this study to note is the lack of any stratifying criteria or initial risk factors.
-Intermittent therapy consisted of an 8 month treatment cycle.
-At the end of the 8 month cycle, treatment was discontinued if there was no evidence of clinical disease progression, the PSA level was <4 ng/mL and did not increase more than 1 ng/mL.
+An open-label trial by Crook et al. (n=1,386) compared intermittent versus continuous ADT in patients with a PSA rise to >3ng/mL more than 1 year following primary or salvage radiotherapy for localized prostate cancer.67 An important limitation of this study to note is the lack of any stratifying criteria or initial risk factors.
+Intermittent therapy consisted of an eightmonth treatment cycle.
+At the end of the 8-month cycle, treatment was discontinued if there was no evidence of clinical disease progression, the PSA level was <4ng/mL, and did not increase more than 1ng/mL.
 It is further noted that the PSA threshold to reinitiate the next cycle of ADT was a level of 10ng/mL.
-At a median follow-up of 6.9 years, there was no difference in survival between intermittent versus continuous ADT (median 8.8 versus 9.1 years, (HR= 1.02; 95%CI 0.86 to 1.21), meeting the predefined non-inferiority threshold.
-There was also no difference cancer-specific in prostate survival

-(HR=1.18; 95%CI 0.90 to 1.55).
+At a median follow-up of 6.9 years, there was no difference in survival between intermittent versus continuous ADT (median 8.8 versus 9.1 years, (HR=1.02; 95% CI: 0.86 to 1.21), meeting the predefined non-inferiority threshold.
+There was also no difference in prostate cancer-specific survival (HR=1.18; 95% CI: 0.90 to 1.55).
 Intermittent therapy was associated with better scores for hot flashes (p<0.001), desire for sexual activity (p<0.001), and urinary symptoms (p=0.006) compared with continuous therapy.

-The open-label EC507 trial (n=109) compared intermittent versus continuous ADT in patients with a PSA increase to ≥1 ng/mL following an initial decrease <0.5 ng/mL within 3 months of radical prostatectomy.63 All patients underwent induction with leuprorelin acetate, and patients who achieved a PSA level <0.5 ng/mL during induction were randomized to intermittent versus continuous ADT.
-In the intermittent therapy arm, ADT was resumed if PSA levels increased to ≥3 ng/mL.
-The primary outcome of the trial was testosterone recovery, which was achieved in 79.3% of patients in the first intermittent ADT cycle and 64.9% during the second intermittent ADT cycle.
-There was no difference between intermittent versus continuous ADT in time to castration resistance (mean 976 versus 986 days, p=0.85); OS and PFS were not reported.
+The open-label EC507 trial (n=109) compared intermittent versus continuous ADT in patients with a PSA increase to \geq 1ng/mL following an initial decrease to <0.5ng/mL within 3 months of radical prostatectomy.
+68 All patients underwent induction with leuprorelin acetate, and patients who achieved a PSA level <0.5ng/mL during induction were randomized to intermittent versus continuous ADT.
+In the intermittent therapy arm, ADT was resumed if PSA levels increased to \geq 3ng/mL.
+The primary outcome of the trial was testosterone recovery, which was achieved in 79.3% of patients in the first intermittent ADT cycle and 64.9% during the second intermittent versus continuous ADT may no difference between intermittent versus continuous ADT in time to castration resistance (mean 976 versus 986 days, p=0.85); OS and PFS were not reported.